garciart/network-automation/README.md

 ---

 **Congratulations!** You have automated a common networking task using Python.
-You can explore the other labs in the **labs** folder, or you can exit GNS3.
-Remember to shut down the bridge and its connections when you are finished; enter your password if prompted.
+Remember to shut down the bridge and its connections after you exit GNS3; enter your password if prompted.
 If you like, you may also restart the network:

 ```
 sudo ip link set enp0s8 down # Disable the network adpater